rossholmberg/rcsv/README.md

 ![](READMEfigs/unnamed-chunk-26-1.png)

 So, assuming you'll be performing the necessary data conversions on import, `fread` is actually significantly slower than `rcsv`.
 In the case of `rcsv_convert`, this is due to the fact that converting from numeric variables is often faster than from character.
-In the case of `rcsv_noconvert`, it is largely due to the use of several speed optimisations, including the use of the `fasttime` package in converting Date and POSIXct variables, which offers significant speed improvements over `as.Date` and `as.POSIXct` functions.
+In the case of `rcsv_noconvert`, it is largely due to the use of several speed optimisations, including the use of c++ as well as the `fasttime` package in converting datetime variables to improve speeds over `as.Date`, `as.POSIXct`, `chron::times`, `data.table::as.ITime`, `data.table::as.IDate` functions.

 Data integrity
 --------------